Our Training Philosophy

 Personnel regularly participate in additional training opportunities offered through Federal and State law enforcement agencies, both locally and outside the National Capital Region.
 This includes offerings through the FBI National Academy, FEMA courses in Incident Command, Hazmat courses and courses offered through New Mexico Tech on explosives.

 Internal Training Opportunities

 Personnel regularly participate in internal training opportunities throughout the year on tactics, vehicle operations, firearms, department programs, initiatives and other relevant topics.

 The Department has also developed a number of programs to prepare its officers for Active Violence Events, led by the Tactical Training Unit and the Arlington County High Threat Response Program.

 - Tactical Training Unit: This unit provides training that integrates the disciplines of Active Violence Response, Tactical Emergency Casualty Care (TECC), Control Tactics, Firearms, General Tactical Instruction and Taser.
 Patrol officers have a minimum of 6 training days per year provided by TTU, in addition to other training opportunities.

 - High Threat Response Program: The Department has dedicated a full-time officer to this program to ensure an integrated response to Active Violence Incidents by police, fire and other County/Regional agencies.
 This integrated response is reinforced through collaborative training.

-Additionally, the department is committed to our Crisis Intervention Training program.
+Additionally, the department is committed to our Crisis Intervention Training program provided in conjunction with the Department of Human Services.
 This training equips officers with the knowledge and skills necessary to deal with a situation involving a person in a mental crisis.
 However, many of the skills learned are often used to deescalate a variety of situations, regardless of the mental status of parties involved.